-&lt;sup>2 Toll Administrative Charges were lower in Fiscal 2019 as a result of the temporary waiver of the fees and administrative charges.
+2 Toll administrative charges were lower in Fiscal 2019 as a result of the temporary waiver of the fees and administrative charges.

-Concessions and other revenues peaked in Fiscal Year 2018 due to certain one-time performance penalties collected from two System vendors; these performance penalties were assessed against vendors that failed to meet certain contractual performance metrics.
-Other revenue also includes transaction fees charged to certain interoperable partners.
+3 Concessions and other revenues peaked in Fiscal Year 2018 due to certain one-time performance penalties collected from two System vendors; these performance penalties were assessed against vendors that failed to meet certain contractual performance metrics.
+Other revenue also includes transaction fees charged to certain interoperable partners and rental car companies.